OskarMunck/Thesis/README.md

 2: Topic modelling -  our own implementation of the BERTopic pipeline
 3: Analysis of topic models
 4: Modified topic tiling implementation to be used with transformer based topic modelling
+5: Assign topics to segments of podcasts
+6: Code not used in final version of project

 ## Project summary